hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 COORDINATE_SORTED_BAM_FILE=`echo ${SAM_FILE%sam}coordinate_sorted.bam`
 ```

-Make a directory to hold the `Picard` reports:
+Finally, we also make a directory to hold the `Picard` reports:

 ```
 # Make reports directory